 - WIP (unbilled fees and disbursements) can also be imported.

-Instruction are included with each import modules.
-The spreadsheet must contain the precise headings as contained in the listing, but only headings with an * are mandatory.
+Instructions are included with each import module.
+The spreadsheet must contain the precise headings as contained in the module, but only headings with an * are mandatory.
+Additional fields, not defined in the module, if they exist in the the legacy system as well as in LawPracticeZA (e.g. postal address or contact name), can be added and imported.

-Import Clients with their associated Matters and balances or Matters for existing clients.
-There is also an option to import balances for existing Matters, typically use when the balances were not available when initially importing the Matters.
+Import Clients with their associated Matters and balances or Matters for existing client’s.
+There is also an option to import balances for existing Matters (where the Matter code must be provided), typically use when the balances were not available when initially importing the Matters.
+When importing data from a legacy system, opening balances, and not historical transactions, are imported.
+The historical transactions from the previous system should be retained for reference.

 For balances imported, the General Ledger account DEBTORSCONTROL is updated with the total of all balances in business, trust and investment, respectively.